HISTORY OF PASCO COUNTY

 An advertisement for the Sass Hotel in the Dec.
 26, 1918, Port Richey Press states that it has electric light and running water.
 Rates are from $2.50 per day.
 Special rates by week or month.
 The location is “On the Circle, New Port Richey, Fla.”
 There are advertisements for three hotels, the Sass Hotel, the Hotel Newport, and the Sheldon House in Old Port Richey

 In 1920 the Enchantment Inn Co. bought the hotel and renamed it The Inn.
 The largest stockholder of the Enchantment Inn Co. was George R. Sims.
-Other stockholders were Clyde F. Burns, Elroy M. Avery, H. S. Rothera, George L. Wanner, W. A. Casey, Mead Wood, C. L. Fox, J. S. Jackson, S. D. Copeland, and D. J. Clark.
+Other stockholders were Clyde F. Burns, Elroy M. Avery, H. S. Rothera, George L. Wanner, W. A. Casey, Mead Wood, Charles L. Fox, J. S. Jackson, S. D. Copeland, and D. J. Clark.

 On June 23, 1921, an ad appears in the New Port Richey Press for The Inn, H. S. Rothera, manager.